vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 inheritance till recont times, 389n.
 King (see under paripad, puro

 bita'); cessation of Veda study on death of, 398; could punish brahmanas in appropriate caso, 139; could takecognisance of wrong committed by hugband against wife and vice versa, 574; defender of dharma and brahmapas, 39, 965; dependonoe of, on purohita, 40, .
-965; drinking is the worst vice for 1, 798; duty of, to assiga pro per means of livelihood to brah magas in distress, 113; duty to make daily gifts to learned brah magas, to grant lands to them and to make provision for their warriages, 856-858; duty of, to prevent member of lower varna doing work of bigbor varna, 119; duty of, to punish those guilty of the breach of the rules of guilds, 68; duty of, to punish
+965; drinking is the worst vice for 1, 798; duty of, to assiga pro per means of livelihood to brah magas in distress, 113; duty to make daily gifts to learned brah magas, to grant lands to them and to make provision for their warriages, 856-858; duty of, to prevent member of lower varṇa doing work of bigbor varṇa, 119; duty of, to punish those guilty of the breach of the rules of guilds, 68; duty of, to punish

 1314